top of page

 Changing Times Book Group

 As we face a climate-altered future together, it helps to read together.
 Changing Times Book Group is a reading group open to all, one title at at time.
 We focus on climate, social, and environmental justice themes: nonfiction, fiction and memoir.
-We meet every other month on fourth Saturdays.
-Upcoming 2025 dates: May 24, July 26, Sept.
-27, and Nov.
-22, usually at the St. Anthony Park Branch Library (but note alternate location for May, below).
+We meet in odd-numbered months on fourth Saturdays.
+Upcoming 2025 dates: Sept.
+27 and Nov.
+22 at the St. Anthony Park Branch Library.
 Thanks to the St. Paul Public Library system for its partnership.

 Past book selections